solidcoredata/scd/Deployments.md

     App A's internal service.
  2. Configure App A to use App B's component that should be exposed.
- 3. If custom skinning is needed, an encapsulating component may be designed for App A that uses App B's compontent service.
+ 3. If custom skinning is needed, an encapsulating component may be designed for App B that uses App A's compontent service.